Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 One of the most fun and unique elements of aerial combat games is how movement is handled.
 A number of approaches have been taken:

-One of the guiding principles of our game design is that movement and facing should be unambiguous.
-A hex-based system assures that the location and facing of each dragon will be restricted and visually obvious.
+One of the guiding principles of my game design was that movement and facing should be unambiguous.
+A hex-based system ensured that the location and facing of each dragon was restricted and visually obvious.

 Another fun element of wargames is the tradeoffs/limitations of the different units available to each player.
-With our dragon theme we can achieve this by distinguishing different types of dragons based upon their stage in a lifecycle:
+With a dragon theme I achieved this by distinguishing different types of dragons based upon their stage in a lifecycle:

 Wyrmling - The youngest and smallest dragon.
 Quick but weak, with limited attack options.